Grouflon/3rd_training_lua/README.md

 ## Changelog
 ### v0.7 (???)
+- Changed main supported emulator from FBA-rr to Fightcade's FBNeo fork
 - [Feature] Added input history display for both players
 - [Feature] Added a weight to each replay slot to control randomness (Contribution of @BoredKittenz)
 - Redesigned controller display